CommonAccord/Cmacc-Org/Doc/G/NW-NDA/README.md

 This repo is developed for an online course of mixed computer science and law students.
 It takes Non-Disclosure Agreements as a use-case for contracting.
 It tests a number of theses:

+1. Can we organize a law/CS course via git?

+1. Is git (and GitHub) as good a platform for legal collaboration as it is for code collaboration?

+1. Is VS Code a ready-made interface for legal work?

+1. Are "Prose Objects" an ideal form of legal "source" ?

+1. What are the barriers to easier, better use of "Prose Objects"?
+How do they fit into an ecosystem of contracting, governance, Smart Contracts, AI/ML/NLP processing?

 1. Can NDAs be "codified" globally?

 1. Will front-line users of NDAs - corporate counsel, businesses and others - appreciate and adopt codification.

-1. Are "Prose Objects" a good way to do this?

-1. What are the barriers to easier, better use of "Prose Objects"?
-How do they fit into an ecosystem of contracting, governance, Smart Contracts, AI/ML/NLP processing?

-1. Is git (and GitHub) as good a platform for legal collaboration as it is for code collaboration?

-1. Can we organize a law/CS course via git?

 1. Will we ever run out of question marks?